Here are the BAM Jam 3 on 3 basketball rules.

 Please note that players may play on only one team per division / bracket.
 While it is fine for a player to play on multiple teams in different divisions (such as an adult recreational team and a co-ed team) playing on two teams in the same division is not allowed.
 Any player found to be playing on multiple teams in the same division will be disqualified from the tournament.
 Scheduling exceptions will not be made for teams on more than one roster.

 False information provided on your team entry form or accepted Player Change Form is the basis for bracket scheduling and is expected to be both accurate and complete.
 Players listing inaccurate information on these forms may be disqualified from the tournament.

 Protesting a game or roster

-All protests must come from an opposing team member within the first five (5) minutes of your game (ie you cannot wait until the game is over).
+All protests must come from an opposing team member within the first five (5) minutes of your game (ie you cannot wait until the game is over) or within 5 minutes of the infraction.
 Protests must be made directly to the court monitor.